 Mother’s Day Traditions in other Countries:

 Mother’ s Day in Australia: Mother’s Day falls on the same day in Australia as it does in the United States and is celebrated in a similar fashion.
+Speaking of fashion, you have to get mom the best present ever, so dad you’re going to have to go shopping.
+Go straight to the mall and start looking, meanwhile you can get yourself something like one of these rfid wallets for men.
 There is a tradition of wearing carnation on Mother’s Day in Australia (as is in the US).
 A colored carnation signifies that a person’s mother is living while a white carnation is used to honor a deceased mother.
 Besides their own mothers, children honor their grandmothers and other women who love and care for them as a mother does.
 Mother’ s Day in Australia.
 In Australia, Mothers Day is celebrated with lot of enthusiasm and joy.
 It falls on the same day as in US – on the second Sunday in the month of May and is celebrated in a similar fashion as in US.
 People of Australia take Mothers Day as an opportunity to express gratitude to their mother.
 Children show love to their moms by gifting flowers and cards to them.
 Just as in US there is a tradition of wearing carnation on Mothers Day in Australia.
 A colored carnation signifies that a person’s mother is living while a white carnation is used to honor a deceased mother.
 Besides their own mothers children honor their grand mothers and other women who love and care for them as a mother does.
 Children ponder over the role of mothers in their lives and acknowledge the hardships their mother go through while raising them up.
 As a mark of respect children pamper their mother on Mothers Day by treating them with breakfast on bed and with gifts and cakes.
 In Australia, Mother’s Day has been commercialized to a great degree as it is in US.
 Marketers try to play on the emotional aspect of the festival to sell their goods, and card manufacturers and florists particularly see a high business.

 Mother’s Day in Canada: In Canada, cards and flowers are the most commonly used methods of expressing love for moms.
 Mothers Day is a the most popular festival after Christmas and Valentines Day.
 Just as in USA, Mother’s Day in Canada is celebrated in the second Sunday in the month of May.
 As Mother’s Day is a festival with strong emotional value, it has been commercialized to a large extent with compelling advertising strategies in the technologically advanced country of Canada.